Book your Inca Trail 2026 with Go Treks Perú, local experts in small-group adventures. Don’t miss out!

 Day 1: CUSCO – HUAYLLABAMBA - AYAPATA

-There are set times for entering the 4-day Inca Trail; therefore, it is recommended to leave Cusco early, between 4 and 5 a.m., to avoid any issues.
-The Inca Trail begins with a pick-up from your hotel in Cusco.
+There are set times for entering the Inca Trail 4 days; therefore, it is recommended to leave Cusco early, between 4 and 5 a.m., to avoid any issues.
+The Inca Trail 4 days begins with a pick-up from your hotel in Cusco.
 We then head to the Sacred Valley of the Incas (Ollantaytambo), where you will have breakfast (not included) and continue the journey to kilometer 82 (where the Inca Trail begins).
 Our first hike is approximately 2 hours to reach the archaeological complex of Llaqtapata.
 There, the guide will explain the site, and you will also have a beautiful view of the snow-capped Veronica Mountain.
 Afterward, the hike along the trail is always a hit with hikers seeking the thrill of traversing the mountain path and enjoying nature in its purest form.
-A hike along the trail will keep you alert and energized to enjoy the views.
+A hike along the trail will keep you alert and energized to enjoy the views, especially for those undertaking the classic Inca Trail 4 days, one of the most memorable trekking experiences leading to Machu Picchu.

 You will continue your trek to the high Andean community of Huayllabamba, where you will have lunch.
 After lunch, you will continue your ascent to the Ayapata campsite.
 In the afternoon, you will camp for the first night of your expedition.
 Upon arrival at the campsite, you will be served a delicious meal and enjoy panoramic views of the valleys and mountains.